thomasdurkin/Anagrams/README.md

 ## Start-up:
 * 1). clone the repository
 * 2). within terminal go to project directory
-* 3). type sh setup.sh
+* 3). type sh setup.sh to set up the database
-* 4). cd to project root folder and type sh storeDatabse.sh to create the words database
+* 4). type sh makeDatabse.sh to load in the data to words database
-* 5). stay in root folder and type sh play.sh to start up the game
+* 5). type sh play.sh to start up the game

 ## MySQL Credentials:
 User: root